I believe we are interdependent with the calm, cleansing, sparking spirit of life which strengthens us.

-At 9 years old, Sara accompanied her mother to a college oil painting class.
-With a watchful eye, Sara studied the sights and sounds of working artists.
-Later that semester, she joined the artists again, but this time she sat on her mother’s lap in an overfilled bus journeying to see works by the great masters.
-The artistic seed had been planted.
+At 9 yrs old, I studied the sights and sounds of working artists alongside my mother in a college class.
+Later on, I joined the artists and sat on my mother’s lap in an overfilled bus journeying to see works by the masters.
+An artistic seed had been planted.

-During summer days, in a quaint cottage by a lake shore in Maine, she took art lessons.
-Piles of paintings were propped against walls and stacked on tables.
-They hung high.
-They hung low.
-The scent from hot wood of that skeletal porch studio and those uncapped tubes of fresh paint laid out on a table can be likened to fragrant roses.
+Throughout my childhood, everything circled back to drawing and painting.
+One summer, on a lake shore in Maine, I took painting lessons from artist Cal Wilson.
+Piles of paintings were stacked on tables and propped up on walls.
+They hung high and low.
+The scent of hot wood from the skeletal porch studio and open tubes of fresh paint laid out on a table was like a bouquet of fragrant roses.

-In Wells, Maine, at York County Community College Sara continued formal fine art studies under the instruction of Jill Poyourow, professor from California Institute of the Arts.
-Also there, she was lucky enough to meet friend and mentor, professional artist Heather Lewis, graduate of Philadelphia School of Art.
+As an adult, I continued formal fine art studies at York County Community College under the instruction of Jill Poyourow, professor from California Institute of the Arts.
+Also, I was lucky enough to meet friend and mentor, professional artist Heather Lewis.
 Lewis is the daughter of professional artist parents, Dorothy and well known Jack Lewis of Delaware.
 Jack was friends with NC Wyeth.
-This lineal wealth of knowledge continues to be passed on to Sara.
+This lineal wealth of knowledge continues to be passed on to me.

-Many memories of those teen years have been intentionally entombed in the dark hole of her past, but much of high school on the coast is still vivid.
-Every morning, getting on that bus was like climbing out of a coal mine into the brilliant sun.
-She took in deep cleansing breaths of salty air.
+Many memories of my teen years have been intentionally entombed in the dark hole of my past, but much of high school on the coast is still vivid.
+Every morning, getting off that bus was like climbing out of a coal mine into the brilliant sun.
+I took in deep cleansing breaths of salty air.
 Colorful license plates and flashing brake lights were like fine jewelry.
-Those starry eyed days always ended with Sara under the canopy of the thick Maine woods.
-There, in her room, she spent many hours drawing sacred portraits.
-Certain, she will admit, it was to amend her opposing disposition ;).
+Those starry eyed days ended with me under the canopy of the thick Maine woods.
+There, in my room, I spent many hours drawing sacred portraits.
+Certain, I will admit, it was to amend my opposing disposition ;).